pestoAioli/picturethis/README.md

 ## Development

 PictureThis was created by Daniel Fry, Ricardo Rivera-Chavez, and Gaute Rongve using Svelte and Socket.IO.
 The basis of the game revolves around a drawable area on the screen built on an HTML canvas.
+Players can creat or join a room from which they can start and play a game of pictionary with their friends!

 ## Getting Started